Dr. Chari A. Cohen becomes President of the Hepatitis B Foundation

-A co-founder of the nonprofit, Dr. Block will continue his involvement as executive chair of the Hepatitis B Foundation’s Board of Directors.
+Founding President Dr. Timothy M. Block is now executive chair of the Hepatitis B Foundation’s Board of Directors.

-Dr. Block has been president since launching the organization in 1991 with his wife, Joan Block, and Janine and Paul Witte.
-Next July he will become executive chair of the Foundation’s Board of Directors and will begin a sabbatical to continue his research and teach at Yale University.
-Louis P. Kassa, who is executive vice president and chief operating officer of the Foundation, the Pennsylvania Biotechnology Center (PABC) and the Baruch S. Blumberg Institute, will become president of the PABC next July and acting chief executive officer of all three entities.
+Dr. Block had been president since launching the organization in 1991 with his wife, Joan Block, and Janine and Paul Witte.
+He will begin a sabbatical this fall to continue his research and teach at Yale University.
+Louis P. Kassa, who is executive vice president and chief operating officer of the Foundation, the Pennsylvania Biotechnology Center (PABC) and the Baruch S. Blumberg Institute, is now president of the PABC and interim chief executive officer of all three entities.

-Dr. Cohen joined the Foundation in 2001 and, working with Joan Block, developed its public health, policy and advocacy program into a formidable and internationally influential operation.
+Dr. Cohen, who was senior vice president, joined the Foundation in 2001 and, working with Joan Block, developed its public health, policy and advocacy program into a formidable and internationally influential operation.

 Su Wang, MD, MPH, FACP, who is president of the World Hepatitis Alliance and a practicing physician and advocate for people living with hepatitis B, has worked closely with Dr. Cohen in those roles and as a member of the Foundation’s Board of Directors.